muratcorlu/connect-api-mocker/README.md

 ### Using with Webpack

-Create a js file like below and run it by `node dev-server.js`.
-Requests to `api` path will be served as mock json files.

 To use api mocker on your Webpack projects, simply add a setup options to your webpack-dev-server options:

 ```js